bhoward/focsipedia/docs/fp/map-reduce.md

 string_of_list(["hello", "world"]);
 ```
 Note that the `aux` function here could have just been an application of `reduce` as initially tried above (because we actually _do_ want a comma in front of each word at this point), but we are writing it as its own function to show the pattern.

+[^3]: Equivalently, every word except the _last_ needs to be followed by a comma; this observation suggests that another solution is to handle single-word lists as separate base case.

 ## Accumulators